lorenzosquadrani/lorenzosquadrani.github.io/_notes/stochastic_analysis_for_finance/ito_calculus.md

 where $$0=t_0 < t_1 < \ldots < t_n = t$$ is a partition of the interval $$[0, t]$$.

-Note that the limit is defined in a probabilistic sense
+Note that the limit is defined in a probabilistic sense.

 ### Stochastic Differential Equation